-- (1) No single lot shall be divided by a municipal, or county boundary line. - (2) A lot shall not be divided by a street or another lot. - (3) The frontage of a wedge shaped lot shall not be less than 30 feet in width. - (4) Side lot lines shall be at substantially right angles or radial to road lines. - (5) All lots shall front on a publicly dedicated street or private roads approved by the planning commission. - (6) Unless approved under the provisions of a planned unit development, all lots shall conform to area requirements of the existing zoning district. - (7) If the subdivision development is located in an area with fire hydrants, the fire hydrants shall be installed and at operational pressure before construction on a structure proceeds beyond footings and foundation.
+- (1) No single lot shall be divided by a municipal, or county boundary line. - (2) A lot shall not be divided by a street or another lot. - (3) The frontage of a wedge shaped lot shall not be less than 30 feet in width. - (4) Side lot lines shall be at substantially right angles or radial to road lines. - (5) All lots shall front on a publicly dedicated street or private roads approved by the planning commission. - (6) Unless approved under the provisions of a planned unit development, all lots shall conform to area and dimensional minimum requirements of the existing zoning district. - (7) If the subdivision development is located in an area served by or to be served by with fire hydrants, the fire hydrants shall be installed and at operational pressure before construction on a structure proceeds beyond footings and foundation.